mastergo-design/mastergo-magic-mcp/src/markdown/component-workflow.md

 1.  **Confirm Image Paths**: Carefully check that all image resource paths referenced in the architecture document are correct.
 2.  **Copy Images**:
-    - Copy all used images (including SVG, PNG, JPG, etc.) to the `images` folder within the component directory.
+    - Only copy the image resources (including SVG, PNG, JPG, etc.) that are explicitly mentioned in the generated architecture document to the `images` folder within the component directory.
 For example: `src/components/${componentName}/images/`.
+When copying, rename the files with semantic names such as `icon-close.svg`, `bg-header.png`, etc., to make their purpose clear.
     - If the `images` folder does not exist, create it.
 3.  **SVG Image Import and Color Specification**: